Zsh - Z-Shell

 config[user]="admin"

-echo $config[host] #
+echo $config[host] # Get value

-Echo $\{config[port]\} # Alternative Syntax
+echo $\{config[port]\} # Alternative syntax

-echo $\{(k)config\}
+echo $\{(k)config\} # Get all keys

 # Iterate over associative array

-Echo "$key: $config[$key]"
+echo "$key: $config[$key]"

-echo "Host ist konfiguriert"
+echo "Host is configured"

 Advanced Scripting Features